Abey627/weather-data-platform/docs/guides/testing.md

 4. Add load testing for high-traffic scenarios
 5. Standardize remaining tests to use pytest consistently
 6. Refactor Django TestCase-based tests to use pytest fixtures
+7. Implement frontend testing suite once implementation begins

+> **Legend:**
+> ✅ Implemented - Feature is complete and working
+> 🚧 In Progress - Feature is partially implemented
+> 📝 Planned - Feature is planned but not yet implemented